maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 f1_score(y_pred, y_test)
 ```

-The F1-Score reaches 93.3 %!
-The accuracy is 94.5 %.
-Plotting the confusion matrix helps understand the errors our classifier made :
+The F1-score reaches 93.3% and the accuracy is 94.5%.
+Plotting the confusion matrix helps us understand the errors our classifier made :

 ```python
 from sklearn.metrics import confusion_matrix